viktoriaszabo-sz/RESTful-for-Lejos/database_read_this_too_pls.md

-in video 15 just change the appengine-web.html file as:
+in video 15 just change the appengine-web.xml file as:
 -     <property name="localusername" value="team3"/>
 	    <property name="localpassword" value="team3"/>
       (so just change the localuser and localpassword)